uesleibros/wasabi/dev/asm/tests/README.md

 ### 3. Extracting Opcodes for VBA

-Once you have the `.bin` files, you can load them directly via a binary file reader in VBA, or you can extract the opcodes to hardcode them into your project as Byte Arrays.
+Once you have the `.bin` files, you can load them directly via a binary file reader in VBA, or extract the opcodes to hardcode them into your project as Byte Arrays.

 #### Method A: Using Windows CertUtil (Built-in)
 ```bash